Western Bass Strait Marine Weather Overview

 Monday: Westerly 25/30 knots, easing to 20/25 knots this evening.
 Seas: 2.5/3 metres.
 Swell: Southwesterly 1.5/2.5 metres.
 Tuesday: Westerly 15/20 knots tending northwesterly during the morning and reaching up to 25 knots offshore.
 Seas: 1.5/2.5 metres.
 Swell: West to southwesterly 2.5/3 metres, increasing to 3/4 metres during the morning, then tending westerly 4/5 metres during the afternoon.
 Outlook Wednesday: Northwesterly 15/25 knots tending north to northwesterly 20/30 knots in the morning then shifting southwesterly during the afternoon then easing to 15/25 knots during the evening.
 Seas: 1.5/2 metres, increasing to 2/3 metres during the morning.
 Swell: Westerly 4/5 metres, tending southwesterly 4/5 metres during the morning.
 Outlook Thursday: Southwesterly 15/20 knots turning southerly during the afternoon.
 Seas: 1/2 metres.
 Swell: Southwesterly 5/6 metres.Issued Mon 16:43 EDT

 most recent warnings

-Strong Wind Warning for East Gippsland Coast.
-On Wed Strong Wind Warning for West Coast
+Gale Warning for Central Gippsland Coast and East Gippsland Coast.
+Strong Wind for Gippsland Lakes, West Coast and Central Coast